Menorca: Food and drink

 is not derived from grain alcohol but from wine alcohol (eau de vie de vin), making it more akin to brandy.
 It has the distinction to have geographical identity protection.
 Probably the best known gin is Gin Xoriguer which is named after the typical Menorcan windmill which was used to make the first gin.

 Mayonnaise is thought to take its name from the capital of the island.
-According to this theory, it was first prepared by a French chef in 1756 as part of a victory feast after the capture of Port Mahon, Minorca.
+According to this theory, it was first prepared by a French chef in 1756 as part of a victory feast after the capture of Mahón, Minorca.
 In those days, sauces were prepared by combining cream and eggs.
 The French chef needed cream to prepare a sauce, but there was none to be found.
 He therefore replaced it with olive oil, creating mayonnaise.
-The word ‘mayonnaise’ is the French for ‘mahonesa’, meaning from or belonging to Mahón (‘Mahon’ in French).
+The word 'mayonnaise' is the French for mahonesa, meaning from or belonging to Mahón ('Mahon' in French).

 Also famous is Mahón cheese, "formatge de Maó", typical of the island.

 Sweets known as flaons are one of the typical gastronomic products of Menorca.